• Articles

 This DOM is used for making a copy of the entire DOM.
 It is responsible for creating the subtrees of the DOM elements in the document instead of adding them to the main DOM tree.

-React JS Interview Questions for 4 to 5 Years of Experience
+React JS Interview Questions for 5 Years Experience

 Making use of create-react-app is advantageous in the following ways: